Writers' Union of Canada

-The Writers' Union of Canada (TWUC), founded in 1973, describes itself as supporting "the country's authors by advocating for their rights, freedoms, and economic well-being."
-Its members are professional writers who must have published at least one book.

-The union addresses government and industry about public lending rights, tax reform, copyright legislation, freedom of expression and other industry issues.

-The union also provides publications, professional development programs, contract advice, grievance assistance, manuscript evaluation service, group health benefits, funding for public and school readings and numerous opportunities for communication and networking within the industry.
+The Writers’ Union of Canada (TWUC) is the national organization of professionally published writers.
+TWUC was founded in 1973 to work with governments, publishers, booksellers, and readers to improve the conditions of Canadian writers.
+TWUC advocates on behalf of writers’ collective interests, and delivers value to members through advocacy, community, and information.
+TWUC believes in a thriving, diverse Canadian culture that values and supports writers.
+As of 2024, the Union is over 2,800 members strong.

-The union administers the Danuta Gleed Literary Award for the best first collection of short stories in English published in Canada.
-The union also administers the Writing for Children Competition, Postcard Story Contest, and Short Prose Competition.
+The Union administers the Danuta Gleed Literary Award for the best first collection of short stories in English published in Canada.
+TWUC also administers the Short Prose Competition for Emerging Writers, which aims to discover, encourage, and promote new writers of short prose in order to provide opportunity and exposure to developing writers.

-Each year the union awards the Freedom to Read Award.
+Each year the Union awards the Freedom to Read Award as part of the celebration of Freedom to Read Week across Canada in February of each year.
+The award recognizes work in support of freedom of expression.
 Recipients have included authors Derek Finkle and Charles Montpetit as well as former MP Wendy Lill, Toronto lawyer Clayton Ruby, and Janine Fuller, owner of Vancouver's embattled Little Sisters bookstore.

-Heather Menzies is the chair of the Writers' Union of Canada.
-John Degen is its executive director.
+Danny Ramadan is the Chair of The Writers' Union of Canada.
+John Degen is its Chief Executive Officer.
 Past chairs have included noted authors Marian Engel, Margaret Atwood, Pierre Berton, June Callwood, Timothy Findley, Graeme Gibson, Susan Musgrave, Paul Quarrington, Maggie Siggins, Susan McCaslin and Susan Swan.